wbamberg/idl-reference/docs/amIWebInstaller.md

 <tr>
 <td></td>
-<td>aMimetype
+<td>referer
-        The mimetype for the add-on to be installed
+        The URL of the webpage trying to install an add-on
 </td>
 </tr>